This is where I will share my on going ideas for writing projects, or post snippets…

 Many years later, I finally got a degree in the humanities – studying art history and literature, and I can easily say, it was the best thing I ever did, and opened me up to new possibilities like creative writing, which I would now never want to be without.

-Current ideas include two more novels, a memoir about friendship, a personal development book on midlife transitions and I’m currently working on a collaborative life writing project with a writer friend – so plenty to get stuck into!
+Current ideas include another novel entitled No Magic Pill, a memoir about friendship, a personal development book on midlife transitions, a book of short stories, and I’m currently working on a collaborative life writing project with a writer friend – so plenty to get stuck into!